 Carpet Cleaning Auckland.
-Sprinkle a generous amount of cornstarch on your carpet and let it sit for an hour or so.
+Perhaps, sprinkle a generous amount of cornstarch on your carpet and let it sit for an hour.
 Then vacuum.
-You will be suprised at the wonderful results!
-Mae wanted to share this with us; “I did the carpet brightening tip and got quite a few shocks as my carpet sweeper got clogged up from the corn starch, and it blew all over the walls, and everything else.
+And be surprised at the beautiful results!
+Mae wanted to share this with us; “I did the brightening carpet tip and got quite a few shocks as my carpet sweeper got clogged up from the corn starch, and it blew all over the walls and everything else.

 Freshen Up Your Carpets

-Gwen Roscoe from North Shore writes; I recently spilled red crystal light on my carpet and tried a couple different carpet stain removals and nothing worked.
+Gwen Roscoe from North Shore writes; I recently spilt red crystal light on my carpet and tried a couple of other carpet stain removals, and nothing worked.
 Then I got this tip from a friend.
-First take a wet white cloth and place it on top of the stain.
-Then place a warm iron (on a low setting) on top of the white cloth.
-Leave on the stain for 15 minutes.
-Repeat until the stain is gone.
-I now have my beige carpet back again, stain free!
-This works on Koolaid as well.”
-Thanks for the fantastic tip Gwen!
-Holly from Batesville, IN writes; “Just thought I would share that if the kids spill red juice or Kool-Aid on the carpet, pour table salt on the wet area and watch it bring the stain right up.
+First, take a wet white cloth and place it on the stain.
+Then place a warm iron (on a low setting) on top of the white fabric.
+Next, leave on the colour for 15 minutes.
+And repeat until the stain is gone.
+After that, I now have my beige carpet back again, stain-free!
+It will work on Koolaid as well.”
+Thanks for the fantastic tip, Gwen!
+Holly from Batesville, IN, writes, “I would share that if the kids spill red juice or Kool-Aid on the carpet, pour table salt on the wet area and watch it bring the stain up.
 Vacuum the salt and repeat until all is gone.”
-Thanks Holly!
+Thanks, Holly!

-Easy “No Brainer” Stain Removal!
+Easy Stain Removal

 Acrylic Paint Stains

-Indeed, I mixed it with water and dabbed it on the stain with paper towel.
-Then kept dabbing with new sections of towel as I saw in some of your hints.
-I rinsed well with water to minimize any discoloring or bleaching of the carpet and it worked wonderfully.
-I was so surprised and relieved that it worked and I have to give some credit to your many hints that then helped me come up with a new solution.
+Indeed, I mixed it with water and dabbed it on the stain with a paper towel.
+Then I kept patting with new towel sections, as I saw in some of your hints.
+So I rinsed well with water to minimise any discolouring or bleaching of the carpet, and it worked wonderfully.
+And I was so surprised and relieved that it worked, and I have to credit your many hints that helped me come up with a new solution.
 Thanks so much for the great ideas.”
-Thank you Diane for the great tip!!
+Thank you, Diane, for the great tip!!